-(1) Agreements have been reached between the governor and the following unions effective July 1, 2011: Inlandboatmen's union of the pacific; Puget Sound metal trades council; office of professional employees international union local no. 8; marine engineers' beneficial association (unlicensed engine room employees); marine engineers'

-- beneficial association (licensed engineer officers); master, mates, and pilots marine operations watch supervisors; and master, mates, and pilots, under chapter 47.64 RCW for the 2011-2013 fiscal biennium subject to union internal processes and procedures. - (2) Funding is reduced to reflect a reduction to overtime calculation, travel pay for relief employees, and reduced vacation leave accruals. - (3) Except for office of professional employees international union local no. 8, funding is reduced to reflect a three percent temporary salary reduction for all employees for fiscal years 2012 and 2013 through June 29, 2013.
-Entry level rates for employees under the inlandboatmen's union of the pacific are not subject to the three percent temporary salary reduction. - (4) For employees covered under the office of professional employees international union local no. 8 agreement, funding is reduced to reflect a three percent temporary salary reduction for all employees making \$2,500 or more per month for fiscal years 2012 and 2013 through June 29, 2013.
-Temporary salary reduction leave is granted for employees covered under the office of professional employees international union local no. 8 agreement for the term of the 2011-2013 agreement. - (5) Effective June 30, 2013, the salary schedules effective July 1, 23 2009, through June 29, 2011, will be reinstated for all of the agreements. - 25 (6) Appropriations in this act reflect funding to staff vessels 26 according to United States coast guard certificates of inspection.
+- (1) Agreements have been reached between the governor and the following unions effective July 1, 2011: Inlandboatmen's union of the pacific; Puget Sound metal trades council; office and professional employees international union local no. 8; marine engineers' beneficial association (unlicensed engine room employees); marine engineers' beneficial association (licensed engineer officers); master, mates, and pilots marine operations watch supervisors; and master, mates, and pilots, under chapter 47.64 RCW for the 2011-2013 fiscal biennium subject to union internal processes and procedures. - (2) Funding is reduced to reflect a reduction to overtime calculation, travel pay for relief employees, and reduced vacation leave accruals. - (3) Except for office and professional employees international union local no. 8, funding is reduced to reflect a three percent temporary salary reduction for all employees for fiscal years 2012 and 2013 through June 29, 2013.
+Entry level rates for employees under the inlandboatmen's union of the pacific are not subject to the three percent temporary salary reduction. - (4) For employees covered under the office and professional employees international union local no. 8 agreement, funding is reduced to reflect a three percent temporary salary reduction for all employees making \$2,500 or more per month for fiscal years 2012 and 2013 through June 29, 2013.
+Temporary salary reduction leave is granted for employees covered under the office and professional employees international union local no. 8 agreement for the term of the 2011-2013 agreement.

+- 1 (5) Effective June 30, 2013, the salary schedules effective July 1, 2009, through June 29, 2011, will be reinstated for all of the 3 agreements. - 4 (6) Appropriations in this act reflect funding to staff vessels 5 according to United States coast guard certificates of inspection per 6 the agreement noted in subsection (1) of this section.

 NEW SECTION.
 Sec.
-505. GENERAL GOVERNMENT COLLECTIVE BARGAINING AGREEMENTS
+505. GENERAL GOVERNMENT COLLECTIVE BARGAINING 8 AGREEMENTS

-Agreements have been reached between the governor and the Washington federation of state employees and the international federation of professional and technical engineers local 17 under chapter 41.80 RCW for the 2011-2013 fiscal biennium subject to union internal processes/procedures.
-Funding is reduced to reflect a three percent temporary salary reduction for all employees making \$2,500 or more per month covered under the agreements for fiscal years 2012 and 2013 through June 29, 2013.
-Effective June 30, 2013, the salary

-- 1 schedules effective July 1, 2009, through June 30, 2011, will be - 2 reinstated.
-Temporary salary reduction leave is granted for the term - 3 of the 2011-2013 agreement.
+9 Agreements have been reached between the governor and the 10 Washington federation of state employees and the international federation of professional and technical engineers local 17 under 11 chapter 41.80 RCW for the 2011-2013 fiscal biennium subject to union 12 internal processes/procedures.
+Funding is reduced to reflect a three 13 percent temporary salary reduction for all employees making \$2,500 or 14 15 more per month covered under the agreements for fiscal years 2012 and 16 2013 through June 29, 2013.
+Effective June 30, 2013, the salary schedules effective July 1, 2009, through June 30, 2011, will be 17 18 reinstated.
+Temporary salary reduction leave is granted for the term 19 of the 2011-2013 agreement.

-4 NEW SECTION.
+20 NEW SECTION.
 Sec.
-506. COLLECTIVE BARGAINING AGREEMENT--WSP 5 TROOPERS ASSOCIATION
+506. COLLECTIVE BARGAINING AGREEMENT--WSP 21 TROOPERS ASSOCIATION

-- No agreement has been reached between the governor and the Washington state patrol trooper's association under chapter 41.56 RCW - 8 for the 2011-2013 fiscal biennium.
-Appropriations for the Washington - 9 state patrol in this act are sufficient to fund the provisions of the - 10 2009-2011 agreement.
+No agreement has been reached between the governor and the Washington state patrol trooper's association under chapter 41.56 RCW for the 2011-2013 fiscal biennium.
+Appropriations for the Washington state patrol in this act are sufficient to fund the provisions of the 2009-2011 agreement.

-11 NEW SECTION.
+NEW SECTION.
 Sec.
-507. COLLECTIVE BARGAINING AGREEMENTS--WSP
+507. COLLECTIVE BARGAINING AGREEMENTS--WSP LIEUTENANTS ASSOCIATION

-LIEUTENANTS ASSOCIATION

-- No agreement has been reached between the governor and the - 14 Washington state patrol lieutenant's association under chapter 41.56 - 15 RCW for the 2011-2013 fiscal biennium.
-Appropriations for the - 16 Washington state patrol in this act are sufficient to fund the - 17 provisions of the 2009-2011 agreement.
+No agreement has been reached between the governor and the Washington state patrol lieutenant's association under chapter 41.56 RCW for the 2011-2013 fiscal biennium.
+Appropriations for the Washington state patrol in this act are sufficient to fund the provisions of the 2009-2011 agreement.

-18 NEW SECTION.
+34 NEW SECTION.
 Sec.
 508. COMPENSATION--NONREPRESENTED EMPLOYEES--